 Notice that throughout this process she is working completely at liberty.
 The horse can back off, turn away or leave at any time if he chooses.
 We don’t want to trap, force or trick the horse into wearing the mask.
 Instead, we want him to willingly choose to let us put the fly mask on him.
 Working at liberty builds confidence because the horse has control and knows he can escape.
 New things become a lot scarier if the animal thinks he can’t escape.
 (Note: If you horse is constantly trying to leave or walk away, slow down!
 You’re probably trying to introduce things too fast.)

-Dionne uses treats throughout the fly mask training to reward Boomer when he’s doing well.
+Dionne uses treats and clicker training throughout the fly mask training to reward Boomer when he’s doing well.
 Every time he does something right, allows Dionne to move on to the next step or offers relaxed or curious behavior, he gets a treat.
-This keeps it interesting for him and teaches him that fly masks are fun!
+This keeps it interesting for him and teaches him that fly masks are fun! (

 Note: Make sure at this stage that your horse is completely comfortable with the sound of the Velcro opening and closing.
 Some horses won’t be bothered at all, but some will be terrified!
 Start softly and at at distance and gradually build, until you can stand beside the horse and make sounds with the velco without him being bothered.
 Be sure to reward the horse when he offers relaxed or curious behavior!